noClaps/applause/README.md

 - `completion`: Only applicable when `type` is "arg", "option" or omitted.
 You can define a completion one of three ways:

   - If you do `completion:"files"`, it will autocomplete to files.
 This is useful to complete file paths.
+You can also do `completion:"files[*.json]"` to add a glob to filter files with.

   - If you do `completion:"some values here"`, it will autocomplete to "some", "values" and "here".
 This is useful when you have a fixed set of values you want to autocomplete.